gcanti/tcomb-react-bootstrap/README.md

-# tcomb-react-bootstrap

 This project aims to add a type checking layer to the awesome library [react-bootstrap](https://github.com/react-bootstrap/react-bootstrap) mantaining identical APIs.
-You can opt-in during the development and opt-out in production with just a `require`.
+You opt-in during the prototyping (full debugging support) and then you opt-out in production with just one `require` change.
-Beware, checkings are *very* strict at the moment.

 ## Example